arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

              - Key: Name
                Value: !Sub ${EnvironmentName} Public Subnet (AZ1)
 ```
-The example above shows the usage of three more intrinsic functions, !Sub, !Select and !Ref.
+The example above shows the usage of three more intrinsic functions, `!Sub`, `!Select` and `!Ref`.

-Fn::Select: This function returns a single object from a list of objects by index.
+**Fn::Select:** This function returns a single object from a list of objects by index.
-Ref: It returns the value of the specified parameter or resource.
+**Ref:** It returns the value of the specified parameter or resource.
 You can specify a parameter or a resource by its logical name.
-Fn::ImportValue: This function returns the value of an output exported by another stack.
+**Fn::ImportValue:** This function returns the value of an output exported by another stack.

 For example, in the last lesson, we created ourdemoinfra stack having a VPC and declared its output value.
 Recall that the Outputs section in a template declares output values that you can import into another stack.